trustedsec/trevorc2/README.md

 python trevor2_server.py

-Next, edit the trevor2_client.py - change the configuration and system you want it to communicate back to.
+Next, edit the trevor2_client.py or ps1 - change the configuration and system you want it to communicate back to.

-python trevor2_client.py
+python trevor2_client.py or .\trevor2_client.ps1

 ## Session Management